hayasam/stakeholders-recommender/README.md

     2. Download and install 8 JDK and last Maven version.

-    3. If the project will use the microservices of rilogging or keyword-preprocessing, and these are not deployed, to generate the .jar file use:
+    3. To generate the jar file use

 	mvn clean install package

-	Else use:

-	mvn clean install package -Dmaven.test.skip=true

 ### How to use it